 Impacts of power infrastructure

-Over the last few years the Fitz has been involved in projects to mitigate the impacts of power generation and transmission infrastructure.
+This project mitigates the impacts of power generation and transmission infrastructure on birds and other biota.
 Initial attention was focused on collision impacts associated with powerlines, which mainly affect large, open-country birds such as bustards and cranes that are unable to react rapidly when they encounter aerial obstructions.
 More recently the project has considered the impacts of renewable energy technologies, including wind and solar power generation.

 Prof. Peter Ryan (FIAO, UCT)